How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 - No assembly required

-Our goal isn't to say this is the "best" or "only" way—it's simply to share what's worked for us and inspire others to explore growing methods that fit their space, budget, and comfort level.
+Our goal isn't to say this is the "best" or "only" way.
+It's simply to share what's worked for us and inspire others to explore growing methods that fit their space, budget, and comfort level.

 Uses Beyond Growing Food